DeemaEssam/AIChatVoice/README.md

    - `chatbot.php`: PHP script that handles storing transcripts and AI responses in a MySQL database.

 3. **Database**
-   - MySQL database with two tables: `transcripts` for storing user transcripts and `chatbotai` for storing AI responses.
+   - MySQL database with two tables: `chatbotUser` for storing user transcripts and `chatbotAi` for storing AI responses.

 ## Installation